matn7/Google-Platform-Notes/flashcard/Microservices.md

 is still alive.
 2. 'eureka.instance.lease-expiration-duration-in-seconds=90': Indicates the duration the server waits since it received the last heartbeat before it can evict an instance.
-3. 'eureka.server.eviction-interval-timer-in-ms=60*1000': A scheduler (EvictionTask) us run at this frequency which will evict instances from the registry if the lease of the instances are expired as configured by 'lease-expiration-duration-in-seconds'.
-It will also check whether the system has reached self-preservation mode (by comparing actual and expected heartbeats)before evicting.
+3. 'eureka.server.eviction-interval-timer-in-ms=60*1000': A scheduler (EvictionTask) run at this frequency which will evict instances from the registry if the lease of the instances are expired as configured by 'lease-expiration-duration-in-seconds'.
+It will also check whether the system has reached self-preservation mode (by comparing actual and expected heartbeats) before evicting.
 4. 'eureka.server.renewal-percent-threshold=0.85': The value is used to calculate the expected % of heartbeats per minute eureka is expecting.
 5. 'eureka.server.renewal-threshold-update-interval-ms= 15 * 60 * 1000': A scheduler is run at this frequency which calculates